 4. Stop Just In Case Peeing

 Whether it’s out of habit or fear, many women go to the bathroom without thinking about it.
 Many parents insist their children go “just in case” even when they may not have to.
 Just in case peeing can confuse the bladder, lead to overactive bladder, or make you feel like you always have to go.
 The mind really is in control.
-Make this your mantra: “Mind over bladder.”
+Here at Lily Bird we make this our mantra: “Mind over bladder.”

 5. Avoid Chronic Bearing Down

 If you’re an avid exerciser, do you hit the restroom before jumping jacks or boot camp session?
 The marathon of childbirth can do a number on a woman’s pelvic floor, but even teenagers who participate in high-impact sports like soccer and gymnastics report incidents of leaking.
 It only gets worse as we age, and studies show it keeps women from playing sports or working out.
 Running, obesity, and chronic constipation can weaken your pelvic floor and lead to leaks.
 That’s why you want to minimize putting pressure on your pelvic floor, or even the up and down jarring created by running and excessive weight training.
 If you’re recovering from childbirth or even menopausal, it may be time to try lower-impact exercise such as yoga or walking.
-It’s a hidden secret that many runners wear a pessary, which goes back to tip number one.
-Make time to exercise your pelvic floor!
+It’s a hidden secret that many runners wear a pessary or get a little back up support from bladder leak pads, which goes back to tip number one.
+Make time to exercise your pelvic floor.

 And of course Lily Bird can help you avoid pills and surgery too, with bladder leak pads delivered straight to your door.
 It’s quick and easy.

 Have you tried any of these natural tricks to help with leaks?
 Tell us about it in the comments.